mozilla-services/antenna/docs/configuration.rst

 .. autocomponent:: antenna.ext.s3.connection.S3Connection
    :show-docstring:
    :case: upper
-   :namespace: crashstorage
+   :namespace: crashmover_crashstorage

-   When set as the BreakpadSubmitterResource crashstorage class, configuration for this class is in the ``CRASHSTORAGE`` namespace.
+   When set as the CrashMover crashstorage class, configuration for this class is in the ``CRASHMOVER_CRASHSTORAGE`` namespace.

    Example::

-       CRASHSTORAGE_BUCKET_NAME=mybucket
+       CRASHMOVER_CRASHSTORAGE_BUCKET_NAME=mybucket
-       CRASHSTORAGE_REGION=us-west-2
+       CRASHMOVER_CRASHSTORAGE_REGION=us-west-2
-       CRASHSTORAGE_ACCESS_KEY=somethingsomething
+       CRASHMOVER_CRASHSTORAGE_ACCESS_KEY=somethingsomething
-       CRASHSTORAGE_SECRET_ACCESS_KEY=somethingsomething
+       CRASHMOVER_CRASHSTORAGE_SECRET_ACCESS_KEY=somethingsomething

 .. autocomponent:: antenna.ext.s3.crashstorage.S3CrashStorage
    :show-docstring:
    :case: upper
-   :namespace: crashstorage
+   :namespace: crashmover_crashstorage

-   When set as the BreakpadSubmitterResource crashstorage class, configuration for this class is in the ``CRASHSTORAGE`` namespace.
+   When set as the CrashMover crashstorage class, configuration for this class is in the ``CRASHMOVER_CRASHSTORAGE`` namespace.

    Generally, if the default connection class is fine, you don't need to do any configuration here.